mjbvz/vscode-markdown-mermaid/README.md

 ## Mermaid

-Currently supports Mermaid version 9.1.3.
+Currently supports Mermaid version 9.1.6.

-## Add custom CSS support
+## Using custom CSS support

 You can use the built-in functionality to add custom CSS.
 More info can be found in the [markdown.styles documentation](https://code.visualstudio.com/Docs/languages/markdown#_using-your-own-css)